-No matter which arbitration career you’re interested in, your first priority is earning the Qualified Arbitrator (Q. Arb) designation from the ADR Institute in Canada (ADRIC).
+No matter which arbitration career you’re interested in, your first priority is earning the Qualified Arbitrator (Q. Arb) designation from the ADR Institute of Canada (ADRIC).

 In order to qualify, you must complete an accredited training program, and meet other criteria set out by ADRIC.

 The Q. Arb designation proves your competency as an arbitrator and is respected across Canada.
 At Kompass, we offer the country’s only ADRIC-approved online arbitration course.

 This course is designed for busy professionals who do not have time to attend class on campus.
 Upon completion of the program, graduates are eligible to apply for the Q. Arb designation with the ADR Institute of Canada.